Core-Team-META/Spellshock-2/README.md

 Spellshock 2 consists of 7 games, each of those are in their respective top level folder of the project:

-- DungeonHubWorld, the main game.
+- Spellshock2, the main game.
+- Spellshock2-Tournament
+- Spellshock 2 Tournament Lobby
+- SS2 Versus Arena
+- SS2-BrawlArena
-- Dungeon_01
+- SS2-NewPlayerArena
-- Dungeon_02
+- BrawlArena

 ## Feedback & Support